What Qualifications Make a Car a Muscle Car?

 - Big tires

 So why has there been a decline in the past 30 years of muscle cars on the market?
-The rise in gas prices and stricter industry/insurance regulations were two major factors in the decline of these wildly powerful, unruly machines.
-Also, buyers wanted track-ready cars that weren’t just big engines, but had well-tuned suspension and aerodynamics too.
+How Stuff Works points to the rise in gas prices and stricter regulations (industry and insurance) as being two major factors in the decline of these wildly powerful, unruly machines.
+Also, buyers wanted track-ready cars that weren’t just about big engines but had well-tuned suspension and aerodynamics too.